POSTED: 22 Aug 2025

 • You have not been using the treatment for long enough

-• Inconsistent use or incorrect strength
+• Inconsistent use or wrong strength

 • There is purging